Slow Cooker Wild Mushroom Soup

 What Makes This Wild Mushroom Soup So Good?

-• The pleasant fragrance, comforting taste and silky texture of this soup gives you all the enjoyment of good home-cooked food.
+• The pleasant fragrance, comforting taste, and silky texture of this soup give you all the enjoyment of good home-cooked food.

-• It's such an easy recipe and effortless to make using the slow cooker.
+• It’s an easy recipe and effortless to make using the slow cooker.

-• This Dried Mushroom Soup has a beautiful, down-to-earth look and it can be served at a casual rustic spread as well as an elegant dinner.
+• This Dried Mushroom Soup has a beautiful, down-to-earth look, and it can be served with a casual rustic spread or an elegant dinner.

-• It's a delicious meal for you and your family for cozy evenings at home.
-Just add crusty bread or this Herbed Focaccia and your favorite salad to make a complete meal.
+• It’s a delicious meal for you and your family for cozy evenings at home.
+Add crusty bread or this Herbed Focaccia and your favorite salad to make a complete meal.

 • It can also be an appetizer before the main meal.
 The perfect first course for any dinner party.